eclipse-hono/hono/site/documentation/content/admin-guide/hono-kafka-client-configuration.md

 {{% note title="Tech preview" %}}
 The support of Kafka as a messaging system is currently a preview and not yet ready for production.
-The implementation as well as it's APIs may change with the next version.
+The implementation as well as its APIs may change with the next version.
 {{% /note %}}

 ## Configure for Kafka based Messaging